Retirement Retirement Planning

 Now that you're retired, you haven't abandoned the good money habits that got you where you are.
 You avoid wasting money on things you don't need.

-If you’re still checking your spending and using a budget, you’re probably doing well financially now and will likely continue to do so in the future.
+If you're still checking your spending and using a budget, then you're probably doing well financially now and will likely continue to do so in the future.

 Bottom line